-General Trustee: Helen Vivian
+General Trustee and YQ: Helen Vivian

 I became hooked on quilting when I decided to make one quilt; obviously I did not stop at one and 17 years ago I joined the Guild.
 Whilst predominantly a traditional quilter, I like trying out new techniques.
 I belong to both the Traditional Group and MQG.